 Can dogs eat pomegranate seeds?

 So what about the seeds?
 In the majority of seeded fruits, (pears, apples, grapes to name just three), the seeds contain a small amount of cyanide.

-Cyanide is actually toxic to both humans and dogs, however our pets need a much smaller dose in order to cause any complication.
+Cyanide is actually toxic to both humans and dogs, however canines need a much smaller dose in their dog food in order to cause complication.

 Fortunately pomegranate seeds do not contain cyanide.
 The seeds, called arils are actually edible and make up a large part of the fruit.
 Containing lots of juice the arils can be munched on or spat out depending on personal (or doggie) preference.

-Well yes they can eat pomegranate.
+Pomegranate can be added to dog food with out any issue.
 However, it should be in small amounts to ensure that the fruit does not disagree with them, and you need to bare in mind that the nutritional benefits that you or I would get from eating this fresh little delight does not translate so well to your pooch.
-Which is a shame.